Particle Production by Time-Varying Dark Energy and the End of Cosmic Expansion: End of Cosmic Expansion

 \subsection{Temperature-Dependent Particle Production Mechanism $\left(\Upsilon=\Upsilon_\gamma\right)$}

 For temperature-dependent particle production, many of the previously discussed results still hold for $V_\text{II}$.
 As with $V_\text{I}$, $w_\varphi(z)$ can have a sizable bump when the field is sufficiently decelerated by the combined thermal and Hubble friction, similar to what is shown in the right panel of Fig. \ref{fig:2}.
-Thermal friction still increases the amount, duration, and average magnitude of accelerated expansion and allows steep potentials, such as $V_\text{II}$, to produce similar accelerated expansion to a cosmological constant.
+Thermal friction still increases the amount, duration, and average magnitude $\left(\frac{\ddot a}{a}\right)$ of accelerated expansion and allows steep potentials, such as $V_\text{II}$, to produce similar accelerated expansion to a cosmological constant.
 We see in the right panel of Fig. \ref{fig:7} that a larger $\gamma$ further delays the end of cosmic expansion, and the total equation of state $w_\text{TOT}$ temporarily approaches the $\Lambda$CDM $w_\text{TOT}$ for large enough $\gamma$.
 We again find that $V_\text{II}$ and temperature-dependent thermal friction allow for a higher possible current dark radiation density, given the same $V_1$ and $\lambda_1$.

-As discussed in Section \ref{sec:models}, the lightest Standard Model neutrino could be part of the dark radiation background.
+As discussed in Section \ref{sec:3}, the lightest Standard Model neutrino could be part of the dark radiation background.
 Since this neutrino is a fermion with two polarizations, the fractional neutrino density is simply $\Omega_\nu = \frac{1.75}{21}\Omega_\text{DR}$, assuming $g_* = 21$.
 The evolution of $\Omega_\nu$ up to present day and beyond is sensitive to the shape of the potential, as illustrated in Fig. \ref{fig:8}.

 For a steep exponential potential $V_\text{I}$, $\Omega_\nu$ reaches a maximum value and then decreases as the scalar field approaches its simple quintessence attractor solution.
 For a difference of exponential potentials $V_\text{II}$, past present day, $\Omega_\nu$ increases until the end of cosmic expansion.
-Measurements of this neutrino background may indicate whether the end of cosmic expansion is nigh.
+Though $\Omega_\nu$ diverges at this point, the physical neutrino density $\rho_\nu$ always remains finite.
+Through experiments such as PTOLEMY \cite{ptolemy}, measurements of this neutrino density may indicate whether the end of cosmic expansion is nigh.

 During contraction, we find that, for large enough $\gamma$, the dark radiation density can surpass the scalar field energy density and dominate the universe for as long as temperature-dependent particle production holds.
 As the universe contracts, the temperature of the dark radiation increases rapidly.
 In combination with an explicitly temperature-dependent production rate $\gamma^2 T_\text{DR}^3\dot\varphi^2$, the dark radiation density can grow large enough to prevent the scalar field from ever taking over.